image description

 Gardner, chair of the Agricultural Commission, said the Chenails are serious contributors to the local and the regional and the state food system.
 She nominated Chenail and later said this was the first time a farmer had been selected for the award.

 "They produce a significant amount of vegetables on that farm, and sweet corn, as we know, but also dairy.
-There are fewer than 10 dairy farms left in this county now, and we are the largest dairy county in the state," she said.
+There are fewer than 10 dairy farms left in this county now, and we are one of the largest dairy counties in the state," she said.
 "It's really looking bad.
 We're losing farms and farmland at an alarming rate, so that makes each farm all the more important, and each farm family all the more important.
 So I'm just glad we came together today to thank the farmer who feeds us.
 Win, thank you."

 Anne Skinner, president of the Williamstown League of Women Voters, presented the league's annual Municipal Employee of the Year award to the director of the David and Joyce Milne Public Library, Angela Zimmermann.